lifeofmatsu/matsu-logo-designer/README.md

 #### * [License](#-License)

 ## ⇁ Demo
-Walkthrough video and screenshot images for user to get started.
+Below is a walkthrough video and screenshot examples of how to use the application for the user to get started.

 #### Walkthrough Video
 A demonstration video can be accessed through Google Drive here: [User Guide (Video)]().